-Healthcare breaches can happen due to a number of reasons, paramount being potential economic gain.
-Moreover, due to the digitization of records and the wearable devices, healthcare industry faces the biggest threat to patient information by cyber criminals.
-But, they face the biggest challenge of security of the sensitive information not just from third party vendors but also from within the organization itself.
+Healthcare breaches can happen due to a number of reasons, the paramount being potential economic gain.
+Moreover, due to the digitization of records and wearable devices, the healthcare industry faces the biggest threat to patient information by cybercriminals.
+But, they face the biggest challenge of security of sensitive information not just from third-party vendors but also from within the organization itself.
 Today with third-party vendors employed to handle the processing and workflows, that include verification and eligibility of patient information for insurance coverage that helps in reducing claim dismissal, the need to maintain confidentiality and security goes a notch higher.
 However, very often it is employees within the industry itself who can inadvertently leak information and be your biggest HIPAA vulnerability.

-The quick communication channel: Although it may seem easy and simple to text patient information this confidential information can be easily accessed.
-Not everyone, be it the doctors or even the patients realize that this is confidential information, be it blood test results or any other patient related information.
+Although it may seem easy and simple to text patient information this confidential information can be easily accessed.
+Not everyone, be it the doctors or even the patients realize that this is confidential information, be it blood test results or any other patient-related information.
 And, both parties need to have encryption on their devices, which may not always be the case.

-Thus, unless we bring in certain measures and protocols within our own systems to enlighten our own staff about HIPAA violations, just handing over certain workflows and processes to third party vendors and assuming that security measures are in place will not help.
-Regular trainings and audit checks of the various in-house systems and processes are a must to ensure that HIPAA violations are not being broken.
-Moreover, certain IT security measures too must be included in the audit to enhance security measures and Patient Health Information (PHI) from being hacked and lost
+Thus, unless we bring in certain measures and protocols within our own systems to enlighten our own staff about HIPAA violations, just handing over certain workflows and processes to third-party vendors and assuming that security measures are in place will not help.
+Regular training and audit checks of the various in-house systems and processes are a must to ensure that HIPAA violations are not being broken.
+Moreover, certain IT security measures too must be included in the audit to enhance security measures and Patient Health Information (PHI) from being hacked and lost.